jidongbsu/cs333/labs/firewall/README.md

 # ssh VM1_IP
 ```

-as can be seen from the screenshot, the blocking rule is added, and ssh thus fails.
+as can be seen from the screenshot, the blocking rule is added, and ssh thus fails:

 ![alt text](lab-firewall-ssh-fails.png "ssh fails")